almedso/ronto/docs/source/index.rst

 ronto
 #####

-Wrapper around building stuff using repotool and Yocto.
+*ronto* is a cli tool for building stuff using repotool, Yocto and Docker.

+The *ronto* command is intended to simplify Yocto build environments and processes.
+It can be used by developers who just want to build a single recipe.
+It can also be used for headless CI builds or release builds covering a set of machines and images.
+All build activities can be transparently performed within a docker container or on bare metal.

-``ronto`` is the proposed prefix for 10^-27 of something.
+*ronto* is the proposed prefix for 10^-27 of something.
 It is like Yocto which is the prefix for 10^-24 of something.

 .. toctree::
    :maxdepth: 2